Krejčíková–Siniaková doubles team

-Czech tennis players Barbora Krejčíková and Kateřina Siniaková have formed a successful doubles tennis partnership since 2013.
-They have won seven major tournaments and eight other Women's Tennis Association (WTA) titles.
-With additional wins at the 2020 Olympics and the 2021 WTA Finals, they are the only women's doubles team to complete the career Super Slam jointly.
+Czech tennis players Barbora Krejčíková and Kateřina Siniaková formed a successful doubles partnership from 2013 to 2023.
+They won seven major tournaments and ten other Women's Tennis Association (WTA) titles.
+With wins at the 2020 Olympics and the 2021 WTA Finals, they are the only women's doubles team to complete the career Super Slam together.
+They finished three years ranked No. 1 in doubles.